 REU in Chemistry, Physics, and Materials Science

 Overview: This program gives undergraduate students the opportunity to step-into a research role often provides them a foundational opportunity to test their knowledge and to begin learning to overcome the challenges of the trial-and-error nature of research.

-Undergraduate Research Opportunities in Computer and Information Science
+Undergraduate Research Opportunities in Computer Science

 Overview: Research Labs represent a different type of experience for students that can supplement the undergraduate curriculum.
 Students involved in undergraduate research work on cutting-edge scientific problems as part of a team comprising research faculty, Ph.D. students, M.S. students and undergraduates.
 Students can participate in research for research credit, thesis credit, paid research, and/or career enhancement.

 Chemistry Undergraduate Research Opportunities

 Overview: The Department of Chemistry and Biochemistry encourages well-prepared students to consider the possibilities of pursuing an undergraduate research project.
 Before enrolling in undergraduate research (CH 401) the student needs to consider the extent of his/her background and future interest in science.
 While this can prove to be an exciting option for undergraduate majors in chemistry and biochemistry, it is not one that should be taken lightly, for the research experience presents responsibilities both to the student and for the instructor.